 Power Sector Trends

-The widespread and dramatic emission reductions in the power sector over the last few decades have come about from several factors, including changes in markets for fuels and electricity as well as regulatory programs.
-While most coal-fired electricity generation comes from sources with state of the art emission controls, broad industry shifts from coal-fired generation to gas-fired generation as well as increases in zero-emitting generation sources also have reduced power sector emissions.
-Market factors, reduced electricity demand, and policy and regulatory efforts have resulted in a notable change in the last decade to the country’s overall generation mix as natural gas and renewable energy generation increased while coal-fired generation decreased.
+The widespread and dramatic emission reductions in the power sector over the last few decades have come about from several factors, including changes in markets for fuels and electricity as well as regulatory programs.1 While most coal-fired electricity generation comes from sources with state-of-the-art emission controls, broad industry shifts from coal-fired generation to gas-fired generation, as well as increases in zero-emitting generation sources, also have reduced power sector emissions.
+Market factors, modest demand growth, and policy and regulatory efforts have resulted in a notable change in the last decade to the country’s overall generation mix as natural gas and renewable energy generation increased while coal-fired generation decreased.

 Looking ahead, the price of natural gas is expected to remain low for the foreseeable future as improvements in drilling technologies and techniques continue to reduce the cost of extraction.
-In addition, the existing fleet of coal-fired EGUs is aging and there are very few new coal-fired generation projects under development.
-With a continued (but reduced) tax credit and declining capital costs, solar capacity is projected to grow through 2050, while tax credits that phase out for plants entering service through 2024 provide incentives for new wind capacity in the near-term.
+In addition, the existing fleet of coal-fired EGUs continues to age.
+With a continued (but reduced) tax credit and declining capital costs, solar capacity is projected to grow through 2050, while tax credits that phase out for plants entering service through 2023 provide incentives for new wind capacity in the near-term.
 Some power generators have announced that they expect to continue to change their generation mix away from coal-fired generation and toward natural-gas fired generation, renewables, and more deployment of energy efficiency measures.
-All of these factors, in total, have resulted in declining power sector emissions in recent years, a trend that is expected to continue going forward.
+All these factors, in total, have resulted in declining power sector emissions in recent years, a trend that is expected to continue going forward.

 Acid Rain Program